cs315-s24/cs315-s24.github.io/_assignments/project06.md

     1. You may use any of Digital's library of components
     1. We will introduce some new and useful tools and techniques for Digital in lecture
 1. You need to pass unit tests and complete program tests provided below.
 Note that the complete program requirements are the same as for Project04.
 The unit tests will help you incrementally build and test your processor.
 We will provide a starter instruction memory with the unit tests and the complete program tests from Project04.
-1. In order to make your own programs for testing runnable on your processor you must do the following:
+1. In order to make the given functions for testing runnable on your processor the given files contain these changes:
-    1. You will add an assembly language main to set up at least five parameters for your functions
+    1. A `main` function at the top of the file (offset 0)
-    1. You will add the end marker (`unimp`) to indicate when the program should stop
+    1. The end marker (`unimp`) indicates when the program should stop
-    1. Ensure that you do not have `.global` directives in your programs
+    1. No `.global` or `.align 4` directives should be present in the programs
 1. Your processor implementation will include the following major sub-circuits:
     1. The Program Counter (`PC`) will be one 64-bit register with enable (`EN`) and clear (`CLR`) inputs.
     1. Machine code programs will be stored in ROM components, just as we did in Project05.
 Like in Project05 your instruction memory will be able to select the program you want to execute.